 Images Defined in Hypertext Markup Language

 As we can see in the sample image above, we have the <img tag which marks the beginning of the HTML image, and the SRC attribute defines the source (location) of an image.
-And you can in fact place your images on your web page with just this information.
-But if we leave it at that, then we will definitely miss out, because we can take advantage of other information we can place which Google can understand as well.

-ALT Attributes is Text
+ALT Attribute is Text

-Can You Provide Additional Information?
+Can We Provide Additional Information?

 How About Faster Loading Web Pages?